Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. They Became Popular Thanks to Rodeos

 Australian Shepherds were great herders, which is what American ranchers loved about them.
-However their popularity with the general population grew because of their appearance in rodeos.
-Not only could they herd bulls, but they also performed tricks.
+However, their popularity with the general population grew because of their appearance in rodeos.
+Not only did they herd bulls, but they also performed tricks.

 toy australian shepherd